Suzuki Swace hybrid boot space & seating

 - 2MPG & CO2 emissionsThe Swace offers familiar fuel economy from a familiar engine, but a plug-in hybrid will still serve company-car buyers better

-- 6Practicality & boot space - currently readingThe Swace is spacious, practical and comfortable overall – but some internal-combustion-engined rivals have even more room
+- 6Boot space, seating & practicality - currently readingThe Swace is spacious, practical and comfortable overall – but some internal-combustion-engined rivals have even more room